hyperledger/fabric-rfcs/text/0000-fabric-gateway.md

 }
 ```

+This exact detail of this protobuf definition may evolve slightly depending on implementation experience, but this shows the general design.

 The client credentials (private key) are never passed to the Gateway.
 Client applications are responsible for managing their user keys (optionally using SDK Wallets) and signing the protobuf payloads.

+The SDKs will use these services to implement the `SubmitTransaction` and `EvaluateTransaction` functions as follows:

-Submitting a transaction is a two step process (performed by the client SDK):
+__Submitting a transaction__ is a two step process (performed by the client SDK):
 - __Endorse__
   - The client creates a ProposedTransaction message, which contains a SignedProposal message as defined in `fabric-protos/peer/proposal.proto` and signed with the user's identity.
 The ProposedTransaction message also contains other optional properties, such as the endorsing orgs if the client wants to specify that.
   - The `Endorse` service is invoked on the Gateway, passing the ProposedTransaction message